mulesoft-catalyst/rtfops/README.md

 The scripts leverage Anypoint Platform REST APIs (CloudHub, Runtime Fabric and AMC - Anypoint Management Center, etc.) and lovely `curl` to do all the hard work ;-)

 > The initial intention was to improve productivity when implementing and working with Runtime Fabric, mainly via CLI of course.
-However, as the scripts evolve over time they become building blocks for CI/CD pipepines, can also integrate into other automation workflows beautifully.
+However, as the scripts evolve over time they become building blocks for CI/CD pipelines, can also integrate into other automation workflows beautifully.

 `rtfops` scripts are actively maintained and constantly evolving.